GaragePixel/Public-drafts-in-Mx2/fox/doc/gamesystem/Exercices/MCQdoc.md

 The MCQSelector documentation presents a comprehensive overview of the GaragePixel's coordinate-based multiple-choice **Question** system.
 The document employs visual representations alongside technical explanations to illustrate how our array-based approach enables flexible **Question** generation through coordinate selection.

-The document successfully demonstrates the relationship between **Section**s, Queries, and **Item**s through both visual diagrams and structural explanations.
+The document successfully demonstrates the relationship between **Section**s, **Querie**s, and **Item**s through both visual diagrams and structural explanations.
 The array visualizations clearly show how **Question**s and answers are organized in a grid format that supports programmatic selection and relationship mapping.

 No logical errors were detected in the documentation.
 The relationships between components are consistently represented, and the data structures align with the described implementation patterns.
 The coordinate system provides a solid foundation for the MCQ generation algorithms described throughout the document.